Austin Hedges Player Props: Pirates vs. Reds

 - Hedges hit .163 with four doubles, seven home runs and 25 walks.

-- Hedges drove in a run in 21.4% of his 112 games last year, with more than one RBI in 4.5% of those contests (five).
-He drove in three or more runs in one game.
+- In 24 of 112 games last year (21.4%), Hedges picked up an RBI, and five of those games (4.5%) included more than one RBI.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.